commercionetwork/commercionetwork/docs/README.md

 #### How can I get CCC tokens?

-CCC tokens can be minted by owner of COM tokens creating a position with COM tokens through the Commercio wallet app.
+CCC tokens can be minted by owner of COM tokens creating a position with COM tokens through the [Commercio wallet app](https://github.com/commercionetwork/Commercio-Wallet-App) .
 The function is available in the CCC Menu and corresponds to the "Mint" button.

-CCC tokens can also be purchased directly from commercio.network by contacting info@commercio.network.
+CCC tokens can also be purchased directly from commercio.network SPA by contacting info@commercio.network.
 Please note that the "Buy" function in the commercio.app is currently unavailable.

 ### The Test-net